corelight/icannTLD/README.md

 The list cannot be pulled directly from Mozilla.org and put on a Corelight/Zeek Sensor.
 It will have to be filtered and formatted correctly first.  **Corelight-update** now supports creating and maintaining the input files required.

-**Note:**  The trusted_domains.dat file will need to be created and updated manually.
+**Note:**  The trusted_domains.dat file will need to be created manually.
+It can then be uploaded manually, or **Corelight-update** can be used to upload the input file.